tflo/Auto-Quest-Tracker-MkIII/readme.md

 The addon works with most known quest trackers, like [Quester](https://www.curseforge.com/wow/addons/quester), [Kaliel's Tracker](https://www.curseforge.com/wow/addons/kaliels-tracker) and of course Blizz's built-in quest tracker.
 If using with Kaliel's Tracker, make sure to have Kaliel's Auto Zone feature disabled.

-I have updated Auto Quest Tracker, because – in my experience – it works better than all other similarly featured addons I've tried in the last years.
+I have updated Auto Quest Tracker, because – in my experience – it works better than all other similarly featured addons I've tried over the last years.
 For example, it's the only one – again: in my experience – that properly handles Callings and account-wide pet quests.
 (When I'm in Shadowlands, I do _not_ want to see my Pandaria Beasts of Fable pet dailies popping up in the tracker, and when I'm pet battling in Pandaria I'm not interested in seeing my Maldraxxus Callings, …)

 _Quester + Auto Quest Tracker_ is my preferred combo.